BitFlipScope: Scalable Fault Localization and Recovery for Bit-Flip Corruptions in LLMs: Introduction

 Among these attack strategies against LLMs, the bit-flip attack is the most subtle yet damaging, as this strategy targets a small number of the most impactful weights and modifies a single bit for each of those selected weights.
 This silent corruption of weights causes an unprecedented drop in accuracy for the model's output.
 This focused manipulation of 10-128 weights among billions of weights can cause a loss of accuracy of 73\% on the GPT-2 32-bit model\cite{LLWRA}.
 LLMs are vulnerable to this type of attack through hardware induction as well.
 The MobileNet-2 model's performance can be compromised to 75\% accuracy loss through deterministic bitflips of only 2 weights, leveraging the Rowhammer vulnerability \cite{Deephammer}.

 To initiate countermeasures for reinstating the model's performance, debugging or fault recovery, it is essential to pinpoint exactly which weights have been manipulated by the attack.
 Existing attack or defense methods lack fine-grained localization as they either quantify global performance degradation or rely on exhaustive parameter comparisons, both of which are infeasible for large-scale models.
 Given that modern LLMs contain billions of parameters distributed across hundreds of layers, scalable fault localization is an unsolved challenge.
-In this work, we investigate: how can we design an ideal fault localization tool for LLMs that has (1) granularity, pinpointing faults down to the block, layer, weight and bit level; (2) efficiency, minimizing computational overhead compared to brute-force methods; and (3) scalability, operating feasibly on billion-parameter models without retraining or intrusive architectural modification?
+In this work, we investigate: how can we design an ideal fault localization tool for LLMs that has (1) granularity, enabling block‑level localization in all deployment settings and, where a clean reference is available, refinement down to the layer, weight, and bit level; (2) efficiency, minimizing computational overhead compared to brute-force methods; and (3) scalability, operating feasibly on billion-parameter models without retraining or intrusive architectural modification?

-To precisely spot the manipulated bits in an efficient manner requires a particular approach, depending on whether a clean model is available.
-With access to a clean model and the attacked model for differential settings, comparative parametric analysis can be done.
-From that, the specific attacked layer, block, weights and bits can be deduced.
-In most real-world deployments, the clean reference model is not accessible, which complicates pinpointing the source of faults.
-Consequently, it is crucial to devise methods that can localize bit-flip faults using only a single corrupted model, i.e., in a self-referential setting.
-In other words, it is also essential to develop a self-referential approach that identifies bit-flip faults directly from just the corrupted model.
+Precise and efficient identification of manipulated bits requires tailored strategies, which differ depending on the availability of a clean reference model.
+With access to a clean model and an attacked model for differential settings, a comparative parametric analysis can be performed.
+This allows for the detection of the layer, block, weights, and bits affected by fault-induced corruption.
+In most real-world deployments, the clean reference model is not accessible, which complicates pinpointing the source of faults.Therefore, it is essential to develop a self-referential method that directly localizes block-level bit-flip faults from a fault-injected model without requiring baseline model comparisons.

 In this paper, we present \textbf{BitFlipScope}, a unified, software-based framework for efficiently localizing and mitigating bit-flip faults in large language models across both differential and self-referential deployment settings.
 The main contributions of this work are: